berkinyilmaz/berkinyilmaz/README.md

 - 🔭 I’m currently working on <b>Flutter</b>
 - 🌱 I’m currently learning <b>UI/UX</b>  and <b>Kotlin</b>
 - 👯 I’m looking to collaborate on Cross-Platform Projects
-- 📫 How to reach me: Best way is berkinyilmaz.cu@gmail.com but [Links](https://linktr.ee/berkinylmz)
+- 📫 How to reach me: How to reach me @berkin_yilmaz from Twitter and linktr.ee/berkinylmz
 - ⚡I love Drawing, Gaming and playing Guitar

 ## 💼 My Experiences